ahkohd/tauri-macos-spotlight-example/README.md

 The following are related to this project:

-- [tauri-nspanel](https://github.com/ahkohd/tauri-nspanel/tree/main/examples/vanilla): A Tauri plugin that enables the transformation of a standard application window into a panel, providing panel-specific functionalities and methods.
-It is designed for versatile application across various projects.
+- [tauri-nspanel](https://github.com/ahkohd/tauri-nspanel/tree/main/examples/vanilla): Tauri plugin to convert a window to panel.
-- [tauri-plugin-spotlight](https://github.com/zzzze/tauri-plugin-spotlight): Also a Tauri plugin that helps you to emulate a spotlight window behavior.
-Unlike the `tauri-nspanel` or this example project, it does not utilize a panel.
-As a result, its ability to draw over fullscreen applications on newer macOS versions may be limited.
+- [tauri-plugin-spotlight](https://github.com/zzzze/tauri-plugin-spotlight): Tauri plugin that provides a MacOS Spotlight-like search functionality for Tauri windows.

 # License